carterbush/go-tabletennis/README.md

 - A login / signup system
 - Logging requests
 - Current implementation serializes the models straight to the view.
 Obviously this is awful design and we should be converting things to DTOs instead.
+- Event validation.
+We should be simulating the game on the backend to make sure that the event sequence makes sense and direct attention to sequences that don't.

 Ultimately, while it's still very bare-bones I'm pretty happy with what I achieved in one evening.